 Maeshowe is one of few prehistoric ritual monuments to demonstrate particularly good evidence for a deliberate astronomical alignment.
-The passage of Maeshowe is aligned with the setting of the midwinter sun behind the hills of Hoy.31 Each year at and for almost three weeks on either side of midwinter, the rays of the setting sun shine along the passage and on the midwinter solstice itself move across the rear wall of the main chamber.
+The passage of Maeshowe is aligned with the setting of the midwinter sun behind the hills of Hoy.
+The passage and for almost three weeks on either side of midwinter, the rays of the setting sun shine along the passage and on the midwinter solstice itself move across the rear wall of the main chamber.
 This phenomenon can still be witnessed and appreciated today.
-Discussion of how this alignment is illustrative of the function of Maeshowe and of Neolithic belief systems is picked up in the Historical Values section below.